 After running the program use a thermometer to take the temperature reading of the water.
 Finally use the difference to offset your desired temperature.

-What if you don’t have an IP-Smart?
+What if you don’t have any of these models?

 This device can be clamped to either 6 quart or 8 quart inner pots to convert the pot into precisely temperature controlled environment.

 It has a digital touch screen for programming, and can cook between 104°F and 194° F, for up to 72 hours.
 It also maintains your desire temperature within 1° F throughout the duration of the cooking cycle.

 This device is light weight, and the portion that extends into the water bath is stainless steel and easy to clean.
 The upper portion is an easy to grip plastic.
 It is also very quiet so you won’t be disturbed or annoyed especially if your recipe calls for extended cooking times.